dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

         day. do not empower those who you strongly disagree with.
         - this is the strongest means we have for changing behaviors and preventing actions we don't agree with.
+        - you can't really "vote with your dollar" in a communist system. this yet another reason its citizens are left *more disempowered* than in free market systems
   - at the end of the day, we've exchanged diffusion of influence via
     $$$ for diffusion via hierarchical social institutions (kinda repeat of above)